blakesmith/blakesmith.github.com/_posts/2010-01-26-ruby-inject-for-data-filtering.markdown

 end
 {% endhighlight %}

+When defining closures, I often like to use lambda notation instead of Proc.new(&block), since lambda functions can call 'return' if they need to (Note that in Ruby, lamdba definitions get converted to procs at runtime anyways).
 All we did was define another filter and add it to the @filters array.
 There are two things you should be aware of and cautious over when you use this:

-1. Each filter will only filter out the results of what hasn't been filtered out.
+1. Each filter is taking it's initial input from the output of the previous filter method.
 Because of this:
 2. The filtering strategy should not depend on calling the filter methods in any specific order.
 If someone can switch the order of the @filters array and affect the results, something is probably screwy with your filter logic.
 3. Filters should be written with logic that doesn't depend on the previous filter to do something.

 For a more robust example of this in action, take a look at my recent [metra train schedule data library](http://github.com/blakesmith/metra_schedule/blob/master/lib/metra/line.rb) (find the 'trains' method, and the private filters at the bottom).
+I like this filter strategy because it provides a clean and encapsulated way to define modular data filtration.
+Closures provide a powerful way to manipulate methods as data, and this concept really tickles my fancy.

+Cheers!